 This novel took me longer than normal to read.
 But as a fan of Harrow’s, I know the pain of finishing one of her books too fast, and so I savored what I read.
 I somehow even kept a slower pace during the tense sections, which was almost impossible.
 Including stories around the main storyline added a cherry on top of this already delicious treat.
 An excellent and powerful read.
 Thank you Redhook Books for sending this along.

-The Once and Future Witches is available for preorder on Amazon for $14.99, it releases October 13th.
+The Once and Future Witches is available on Amazon for $14.99.